 September 7, 2005: Apple and Motorola launch the Rokr E1, the first Cupertino-sanctioned cellphone to run iTunes.

-Steve Jobs is very unhappy with the results.
-The device shows that it’s a compromise to let an outside designer create a phone under the Apple banner.
+Even the high-profile demo goes wrong, and Apple CEO Steve Jobs is very unhappy with the results.
+The compromised device shows what an error it is to let an outside designer create a phone under the Apple banner.
 The company won’t make the same mistake twice.

-Rokr E1: Apple gets into the phone game
+With Rokr E1, Apple gets into the phone game

-The Rokr’s origins date back to 2004, when sales of the iPod portable music player made up approximately 45 percent of Apple’s revenue.
-(By comparison, today the iPhone — Apple’s most popular product — represents around 56 percent of company revenue.)
+The Rokr’s origins date back to 2004, when sales of the iPod portable music player made up approximately 45% of Apple’s revenue.
+(By comparison, today the iPhone — Apple’s most popular product — generates nearly half of the company’s revenues.)

 With so much resting on the iPod’s dominance, Jobs began worrying that another company could come up with a way of offering what the iPod did — only better.
 He feared the negative impact such a competitor would have on Apple’s moneymaking ability.

 Jobs picked Motorola.
-He proposed to Motorola CEO Ed Zander that they release a partner phone to the popular Motorola Razr handset, which would include a built-in iPod.
+He proposed to Motorola CEO Ed Zander that they release a version of the popular Motorola Razr that would include a built-in iPod.

-In the end, the Rokr E1 proved disastrous.
-With its cheap plastic design, poor camera and a 100-song limit, it fell far short of the iPod’s promise of 1,000 songs in your pocket.
+In the end, the resulting Rokr E1 proved disastrous.
+With its cheap plastic design, poor camera and 100-song limit, it fell far short of the iPod’s promise of 1,000 songs in your pocket.

-Designed to make listening to your music easy, and pitched as the “iTunes phone,” it also failed on that front.
+Designed to make listening to your music easy — and pitched as the “iTunes phone” during Jobs’ presentation at Moscone Convention Center in San Francisco — the first Apple phone even failed on that front.
 The Rokr E1 required that users buy songs via iTunes, then transfer them to the device using a cable.

-To make matters worse, the Rokr E1 came locked to Cingular Wireless.
+To make matters worse, the phone came locked to Cingular Wireless.